Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
 - GameCube
   - Same situation as Wii.
 Audio would be a mess (Both use the same [SDK](https://devkitpro.org/wiki/Getting_Started)).
 Also I don't know if SDL is there and actually I don't want to rework it for [GX](https://devkitpro.org/wiki/libogc/GX).
+  - The issue with the audio is that SDL is throwing errors while linking which I can't resolve.
+The other is that I am too lazy to write something on my own using the SDK tools (which are quite good so far).
     <br/>
     <br/>
 - MS-DOS